Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 - One cannot use negotiation concessions anytime and anywhere rather, there is a perfect time when an individual can use it to achieve the best negotiation results.

-Negotiation Concession– What is it?
+Negotiation Concession– Explained

 Simply put, you or the other party can make or suggest concessions to bring one or the other to a common ground.
 Think of it as something that can hold two minds into one temporarily to gauge each other.